-Today ICAI published a rapid review on value for money in programme and portfolio management.
+Today ICAI published a performance review on value for money in programme and portfolio management.

 In recent years, the Department for International Development (DFID) has been working to build value for money considerations further into its management processes and its relationships with implementers and multilateral partners, establishing itself as a global champion on value for money.